 Here, altar is a noun that means a raised place or structure where sacrifices are offered and religious rites performed.

 Here, alter is a verb that means to make different in some particular, as size, style, course, or the like; modify.

 Aural or Oral?

 - Too much sound can affect our aural power.

-Here, aural is an adjective which refers to the ears and hearing.
+Here, aural is an adjective that refers to the ears and hearing.

 - There are some special oral methods of language teaching.

-Here, oral is an adjective which refers to the mouth and speaking.
+Here, oral is an adjective that refers to the mouth and speaking.

 Berth or Birth?

 - There was a special berth on the train.